joelcogen/devops/status/README.md

 For each server:

-- `name` : the hostname of the server
+- `name` : the name/hostname of the server
+- `hostname` : the hostname.
+Defaults to name
 - `containers` : a list of containers expected to run.
 Matched as start of running containers.
 E.g. `myapp-staging` will match running container `myapp-staging-latest-123abc`.
 - `proxy` : whether to expect `kamal-proxy`.
 Defaults to true
 - `docker` : whether to expect Docker running at all.
 Defaults to true